No More Heroes: Heroes' Paradise: Reception

 No More Heroes: Heroes' Paradise received "mixed or average" reviews, according to review aggregator Metacritic.

-IGN gave the game a 7.5 out of 10, praising the combat and updated visuals, but criticized the screen tearing and slowdowns, as well as the mini-games, calling them tedious.
+IGN praised the combat and updated visuals, but criticized the screen tearing and slowdowns, as well as the mini-games, calling them tedious.
 Destructoid said, "...sadly, some of the smaller details that made the original No More Heroes special are gone," citing the Wii Remote's speaker functionality, full soundtrack, and overall personality as the factors that made the Wii version superior.
 Eurogamer gave high praise to the game's over-the-top presentation and core gameplay but criticized the technical issues of the port, writing, "There's screen-tearing and...the various posters dotted through Santa Destroy have been defiantly embalmed in their original pixellated form, and the on-screen font when you're doing jobs has been irretrievably ruined...No More Heroes should look great in HD, and it kind of does, but the increased resolution also makes some of what was passable into flaws."
-Game Informer gave the game a 7.75 out of 10, praising the tongue-in-cheek presentation and PlayStation Move controls while being disappointed with its retainment of all the problems present in the original game.
+Game Informer praised the tongue-in-cheek presentation and PlayStation Move controls while being disappointed with its retainment of all the problems present in the original game.
 GamesRadar wrote positively about the game's large scope, unique gameplay, and soundtrack while panning the Move controls, Sixaxis support, and unimproved visuals.
-Push Square gave the title 8 stars out of 10, stating, "It is a shame there wasn’t just a little extra effort put into the Move support, but the Move provides a capable and enjoyable way to experience this murderous bloodbath through Santa Destroy."
+Push Square stated that "It is a shame there wasn't just a little extra effort put into the Move support, but the Move provides a capable and enjoyable way to experience [the game]."

 Sales for the Japanese launch of Heroes' Paradise were slightly better than with the original Wii version.
 The PlayStation 3 and Xbox 360 versions of the game sold 16,000 and 15,000 units respectively in their first week on sale in the country.